hburgoyne/picard_mcp/README.md

 1. Clone the repository
 2. Copy `.env.example` to `.env` and fill in the required values
 3. Run `docker-compose up`
-4. Access the MCP server at http://localhost:8000
+4. Access the MCP server at http://localhost:8001
+5. Access the Django client at http://localhost:8000

 ## Deployment